Frequently Asked Questions Concerning Appeals to the Commissioner of Education

 7. Does the Commissioner ever allow a late appeal?

-The rules on timing are very strict.
-In thousands of decisions issued over the years, the Commissioner has rarely excused lateness.
+The rules on timing are very strict; the Commissioner rarely excuses lateness.
 The fact that a petitioner did not know of the availability of the appeal process or did not understand it is not a legal excuse for bringing a late petition.
 Nor is illness or inability to obtain the documents necessary to begin an appeal.
 Finally, continued discussions or efforts to resolve the dispute between a petitioner and a school district do not extend the time for bringing an appeal.
 A petitioner attempting to bring an appeal beyond the 30-day time period must state the reasons for his or her failure in the petition.

-The burden of proving a case is on you as the petitioner.
-You must show through documentary evidence, pleadings that are verified (sworn to as correct and accurate) and affidavits that you have been directly injured by the district's action.
-You must show that the respondent (usually the school district) either (1) violated a statute or regulation; or (2) acted arbitrarily and capriciously.
+The burden of proving facts that entitle you to legal relief is on you as the petitioner.
+You must show through documentary evidence, verified (sworn to as correct and accurate) pleadings and/or affidavits (sworn statements of others based on personal knowledge) that you have been directly injured by the district's action.
+You must show that the respondent (usually the school district) either (1) violated a legal obligation (e.g., constitutional provision, statute, regulation, board policy); or (2) acted arbitrarily and capriciously.

 9. How do I show that a district acted arbitrarily and capriciously?

-To demonstrate arbitrary or capricious actions, a petitioner must prove that the actions of the district were wholly without a rational or reasonable basis.
-It is not enough to show that the district could have made a better or different determination, or that you as a petitioner disagreed with the action or determination that you are challenging.
-You must instead show that the district's action has no rational, reasonable support or explanation.
+To demonstrate arbitrary or capricious actions, a petitioner must prove that the actions of the district were without a rational basis.
+It is not enough to show that the district could have made a better or different determination, or that you as a petitioner disagree with the action or determination.

 No. If a respondent fails to answer, the statements in the petition are deemed to be true.
 The statements and evidence, however, must still establish that the petitioner is legally entitled to the requested relief.

-The Commissioner will consider only documents that are properly submitted as part of the record before him (i.e., verified pleadings, affidavits, or reports or records of the State Education Department).
-The Commissioner will not consider facts that are outside of the record (i.e., information provided by telephone calls to the Department, copies of newspaper articles, or oral statements not made part of the record by affidavit).
+The Commissioner will consider only documents that are properly submitted as part of the record (i.e., verified pleadings, affidavits, documentary evidence or reports/records of the State Education Department).
+The Commissioner will not consider facts that are outside of the record (i.e., information provided by telephone to the Department or copies of newspaper articles).

-The Commissioner's decisions are based upon law.
-The law is set forth in statutes and regulations, and interpretations of law are reflected in previous Commissioner's decisions.
-Petitioners are encouraged to review these decisions, which give guidance on how the Commissioner might rule in a similar case based on similar facts.
-For example, the decisions show that the Commissioner rarely, if ever, reverses a district's determination on: the placement of a bus stop; the configuration of attendance zones; the calculation of a student grade; or the denial of a transportation request.
-See also question numbers 8 and 9 above.
+Petitioners are encouraged to review prior decisions, which suggest how the Commissioner might rule in a similar case based on similar facts.
 The decisions of the Commissioner of Education from April 1958 through June 2010 are officially reported and indexed in Education Department Reports, Volumes 1-49, which may be available in your local library.
-Unedited and unindexed decisions from July 1991 to date are available on this web site at Decisions of the Commissioner of Education.
+Unedited and unindexed decisions from July 1991 (vol. 31) to date are available on this web site at Decisions of the Commissioner of Education.

 Yes, the Commissioner will not decide certain disputes.
-For example, the Commissioner has no authority to decide alleged violations of the Open Meetings Law or Freedom of Information Law.
-Thus, the Commissioner will not decide claims that a school district failed to hold an open meeting or wrongfully refused a request for documents.
-Such claims must instead be brought before a court.
+For example, the Commissioner has no authority to decide alleged violations of the Open Meetings Law or Freedom of Information Law, which must instead be brought before a court (Public Officers Law §§ 89, 107).
 Moreover, the Commissioner has no authority to award money damages.

 A petition is not ready for review by the Commissioner's legal staff until all of the papers in the case (answer, reply and briefs) have been filed.
 The regulations establish timeframes for filing these documents.
-Because of those timeframes, a file is actually not complete until approximately eight weeks after the initial petition is filed.
-This time period may be even longer, if the parties request and receive from the Commissioner's staff extensions of time for service.
+Due to these timeframes, a file is actually not complete until approximately eight weeks after the petition is filed.
+This time period may be even longer, if the parties request and receive extensions of time.
 Once the file is complete, we endeavor to issue a decision within six to eight months (i.e., eight to ten months after the petition is filed).
 However, hundreds of complex appeals are filed each year, so it is impossible to guarantee a specific date.

 Much like a court with a case that is pending before a judge, the Department and Commissioner do not provide information about the decision-making process or the status of a decision once a petition is filed.
 However, we make every effort to decide each appeal as expeditiously as possible.
-Please be patient and understand that time spent responding to inquiries about appeal status is time taken away from the decision-making process.
+While you may contact the Office of Counsel to inquire as to the status, please understand that each appeal receives careful attention and review.

-Except for appeals involving New York City charter school location/co-location and building usage plans (see Question 3), a petitioner may request a stay order in the petition.
+Yes, except for appeals involving New York City charter school location/co-location and building usage plans (see Question 3).
 Please refer to Part 276 of the Commissioner's regulations.
-The Commissioner, in his discretion, determines whether or not a stay order should be issued.
+The Commissioner has the discretion to determine whether or not a stay order should be issued.

 If a respondent opposes a stay request, the respondent must serve and file affidavits in opposition to the request within three business days after service of the petition.
-The Commissioner generally renders a decision on the stay request within several days of receiving respondent's opposition papers.
-Stays are granted only in extraordinary circumstances.
+The Commissioner generally renders a decision on the stay request within a few days of receiving respondent's opposition papers.

-No. The Commissioner will still review the petition to determine whether the petitioner is likely to succeed on the merits and whether petitioner will be irreparably harmed in the absence of a stay.
+No. The Commissioner will still review the petition to determine whether the interim relief is warranted.

-The Commissioner has the power to remove a trustee, member of the board of education and certain other school officers for wilful misconduct or neglect of duty.
-However, the Commissioner will not remove a district officer unless it is clearly established that the officer acted intentionally and with a wrongful purpose to (1) violate the law, (2) neglect his duty, or (3) disobey a decision, order or regulation of the Commissioner.
-The Commissioner will not remove a school officer if he or she has merely used poor judgment.
+The Commissioner has the power to remove a trustee, member of the board of education and certain other school officers for wilful misconduct or neglect of duty pursuant to Education Law § 306.
+However, the Commissioner will not remove a district officer unless it is clearly established that the officer acted intentionally and with a wrongful purpose to (1) violate the law or (2) disobey a decision, order or regulation of the Commissioner.
+The Commissioner also has authority to remove board members for neglect of duty.
+No board member may be removed until he or she receives the opportunity to defend him or herself at a hearing.

 Generally, the forms are the same.
-However, the notice for removal of a school officer is different.
+However, the petition must include a notice to the officer as stated in 8 NYCRR 277.1 (b).
 In addition, the petition must state clearly the wilful violation charged against the officer and the facts that show a wilful violation.
 Please refer to Part 277 of the Commissioner's regulations.